WCRAS COVID-19 Operation Protocol

 Cleaning and hygiene protocols

 The World Small Animal Veterinary Association states that there is no evidence that companion animals can be infected with or spread COVID-19.
-It was reported that a dog tested “weak positive” in Hong Kong recently, however it is not currently known how that dog became infected.
 It is important to remember that viruses can infect a species but not cause illness, nor become transmissible to others.

 Changes in WCRAS operations

-- Dog licensing (available online and by phone)
+- Dog licensing (available as well as over the phone)

 - Lost pet report